Low-Level Radioactive Waste Storage Site: Location

 The facility was built at the South Eastern tip of Lanyu Island.
 It faces the Pacific Ocean in one direction, and the other three directions face hills behind it, thus separating the facility from the residence by natural barriers.

 Design

 The layout of the storage trenches was designed to the surrounding topography and ground water table.
 The height of the trench is 4.5 meters, with 3 meters underground and 1.5 meter above the ground.
 At the bottom of the trench, 5 cm of concrete and 40 cm of reinforced concrete were laid in sequence.

 Functions

 The facility receives low-level radioactive solid waste from nuclear power plants, medical, agriculture, industrial, education and research sectors about 45,000 barrels annually, which is being shipped by boat from Taiwan Island every week.

 Safety

 Taipower claims that several safety measures are taken to ensure the safety of the facility.
 Wastes are tested and examined before being stored at the facility, transportation and storage are done under strict control, thorough investigation and examination are done to the environment surrounding the facility, and changes in the radioactivity level are strictly monitored.

+Controversy

+Canning factory theory

+According to Lin Xin-yu, an elderly member from the Jivalino tribe of Lanyu, when the government decided to build a radioactive waste storage site in Longmen, it deceived local residents by calling it a canned fish factory.
+According to Mei-lan Xia-tian, a guide from the same tribe, the government did not inform residents that toxic nuclear waste were to be stored on the site.
+Instead, they pretended to build a pineapple factory to boost the local economy.
+Elderly people in the tribe gave written consent without being able to read Chinese.

+However, the Atomic Energy Council pointed out that right from the beginning the Lanyu project never used the term "canning factory" to cover up the establishment of a storage site.
+When the project was reported to the Executive Yuan, and when coordinating the planning of the storage site with the Taiwan Provincial Government, the Taitung County Government and other agencies, the building of a "national radioactive material storage site of Lanyu" was clearly indicated.
+In addition, the site in Longmen had a large notice board announcing the construction project name and indicating it was a nuclear waste storage site.